vranystepan/session-redis-migration/README.md

 # PHP session migration helper

-This helper can help you with the migration of PHP session files to the Redis database.
+Migration helper can help you with the migration of PHP session files to the Redis database.
+TTL helper configures TTL of already existing keys.

 ## Usage